 The temple is proof that there already was a kingdom in Malang and is 30 minutes away from the city center.

-7 - Get lost in the tea plantations
+Things to do in Malang – Get lost in the tea plantations

 Entry from 12,000 IDR.

-How to get to and around in Malang
+How to get to and around Malang

-Malang is located in the eastern part of Java and is accessible via air, with daily flights to/from Jakarta, Bali and Bandung; and by train, leaving from Surabaya and Yogyakarta, in trips lasting 2 and 7 hours, respectively.
+Malang is located in the eastern part of Java and is accessible via air, with daily flights to/from Jakarta, Bali, and Bandung; and by train, leaving from Surabaya and Yogyakarta, in trips lasting 2 and 7 hours, respectively.

 To get around the city, use the Grab and Go-Jek applications or hire car service with a driver, with a daily average of 800,000 IDR.
-We used Grab to get to Coban Rondo and asked the driver to wait for us (so he wouldn’t have to return to the city without a passenger), Tumpak Sewu with Riski from Javadipa Travel for 850,000 for two people, and Bromo we booked direct with our hotel for 1,000,000 IDR / pax.
+We used Grab to get to Coban Rondo and asked the driver to wait for us (so he wouldn’t have to return to the city without a passenger), Tumpak Sewu with Riski from Javadipa Travel for 850,000 for two people, and Bromo we booked directly with our hotel for 1,000,000 IDR / pax.

 Where to stay in Malang

 We stayed at the Tugu Hotel and the service was excellent.
 They have two restaurants, a pool, a spa and you can book the tours directly with them.
-It is also well located in the city centre.
+It is also well located in the city center.

 Click here to see other accommodation options in Malang.